-If you are interested in borrowing from Lending Club click here.
-They’ll ask you for the purpose of the loan, loan size, estimated credit score and basic information to see if you qualify.
+If you are interested in investing from Lending Club click here.
+They'll ask you for the purpose of the loan, loan size, estimated credit score and basic information to see if you qualify.
 I encourage you to leverage P2P mainly for consolidating your higher interest loans.
 Borrowing to go to Hawaii on vacation is not a wise choice, nor is borrowing to buy a new 2013 Mercedes SL550 in the picture above.

 If you are interested in being a lender just be warned, investing in P2P lending can get addicting because it is a lot of fun analyzing profiles to make a greater return on your money.